 After you combine all such information, you can create a sales funnel similar to the one below:

-E-commerce KPIs are important because they will allow you see the big picture.
+E-commerce KPIs are important because they will allow you to see the big picture.
 You will identify areas that work well, and analyze which ones need improvement.
 KPIs allow you to define clear objectives to attain, and stay focused while monitoring the results of your efforts.

 Discover our other articles related to KPI: